trubusoft/codeigniter4-starter/configurations/development/bitnami/development_with_bitnami_image.md

 ## Configuration with MySQL database

+This configuration will make both `db-main` and `db-test` container accessible to the code igniter development image.
+Both of the databases can still be accessed from host (e.g. using MySQL Client).

 First, change the content of [docker-compose.yml](../../../docker-compose.yml) on the root of the project with [bitnami-with-db.yml](bitnami-with-db.yml).

 Update your `.env` file to adjust the hostname and port for both main and the test database: